lm3nitro/CyberLabs/Fortinet/Fortinet DPI.md

 <img width="444" alt="Screenshot 2024-09-19 at 10 01 04 PM" src="https://github.com/user-attachments/assets/793a23a6-7722-42b7-9749-a61642ac095b">

 DPI on Fortinet firewalls is a security feature that analyzes the content of the network packets beyond just its headers.
-It allows the firewall to identify and block varios types of threats, including malware and intrusion attempts.
+It allows the firewall to identify and block various types of threats, including malware and intrusion attempts.

 DPI is a technology that allows for the inspection and analysis of the contents of network packets passing through a firewall or security gateway.
 It does more than just the traditional packet filtering by examining the actual data payload of packets, including application-layer protocols, to make informed security decisions.